griffithlab/rnabio.org/_posts/0000-07-01-Environment.md

 ```bash
 echo $RNA_HOME
 ```
 You can place the RNA_HOME variable (and other environment variables) in your .bashrc and then logout and login again to avoid having to worry about it.
 A `.bashrc` file with these variables has already been created for you.
-It also includes module load commands for software needed on Compute Canada which are described [here](https://github.com/griffithlab/rnabio.org/blob/master/_posts/0000-06-01-Log_into_ComputeCanada.md).

 In order to use this file, you must first copy the `.bashrc` file to your home directory and then source it.